Get all the latest data for Umbria

 What's the average days-on-market in Umbria in 2026?

-As of early 2026, the average days-on-market for residential properties in Umbria is estimated at around 180 to 220 days, which is roughly 6 to 7.5 months for a typical home to sell.
+As of 2026, the average days-on-market for residential properties in Umbria is estimated at around 160 to 220 days, which means a typical home often needs five to seven months to sell.

 Are properties selling above or below asking in Umbria in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio in Umbria is about 90% to 94%, meaning most homes sell around 6% to 10% below the original asking price.
+As of 2026, the average sale-to-asking price ratio for residential properties in Umbria is estimated at around 92% to 96%, which means many homes sell 4% to 8% below the advertised price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Umbria.